danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 Part of a physical meeting involves discovering other people with common interests or backgrounds.
 How do you help people find others?

+## Voting / Hums

+What is the best way to have votes or hums in a virtual meeting?
+Most current audio conference systems would not make an actual audio hum possible.
+Votes in a chat could be possible but the lag time associated with remote connections would need to be taken into account.

+Some kind of system where votes take place over a period of time may need to be developed or used.
+This, though, does then introduce a delay into the meeting while there is a wait for the vote.

 ## Microphone lines

 How do "mic lines" work in a completely virtual meeting?
 Would this in fact be a benefit as all attendees would be in the same queue?

+## Disruptive Behavior

+How do we deal with disruptive behavior in a virtual meeting?
+It can and does happen in meetings - and could potentially happen more easily in a virtual evironment where people cannot be physically stopped from going to a mic or could be removed from a room.

+What is the process to exclude someone who is being disruptive?
+Do we need moderators to be able to step in and mute or disable someone's connection?
+Who makes the decision that someone's behavior is disruptive?

 ## Mentoring